nats-io/nats-server/README.md

 Since Alice is an ADMIN she can publish/subscribe on any subject.
 We use the wildcard “>” to match any subject.

-Bob is REQUESTOR and can publish requests on subjects "req.foo" or "req.bar", and subscribe to anything that is a response ("_INBOX.*").
+Bob is REQUESTOR that can publish requests on subjects "req.foo" or "req.bar", and subscribe to anything that is a response ("_INBOX.*").

+Brian is a REPLIER that can subscribe to subject "req.foo", and reply to any requests received on that subject, but cannot otherwise publish any messages.

 Joe has no permission grant and therefore inherits the default permission set.
 You set the inherited default permissions by assigning them to the `default_permissions` entry inside of the `authorization` configuration block.